vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

        --address-prefix 10.1.0.0/16
    ```

-1. Create 2 subnets intended for hosting Azure Spring Cloud in this virtual network, 1 subnet intended for Application Gateway and 1 subnet for the private endpoints of the Azure Database for MySQL Single Server instance and the Azure Key Vault instance.
+1. Create 2 subnets intended for hosting Azure Spring Apps in this virtual network, 1 subnet intended for Application Gateway and 1 subnet for the private endpoints of the Azure Database for MySQL Single Server instance and the Azure Key Vault instance.
 Store the subnet names in environment variables, which will allow you to reference them later in this exercise:

    ```bash
    SERVICE_RUNTIME_SUBNET_CIDR=10.1.0.0/24